What You Need To Know About Torn Labrum Shoulder Surgery Options

 • Those caused by normal labral degeneration that occurs with age

 Since they usually are not symptomatic, degenerative labral tears are often treated without surgery.
-However, labral tears caused by trauma, whether a single violent event or multiple smaller (micro-trauma) events, often do require surgical treatment.
-Let’s take a closer look at your options in these cases.
+However, labral tears caused by trauma, whether a single violent event or multiple smaller (microtrauma) events, usually require surgical treatment.
+Dr Aaron Carter, Shoulder and Sports Medicine Specialist reviews common questions about Labral Tear Surgeries.

 Which Torn Labrum Shoulder Surgery Option Is Right for You?